GPU-accelerated machine learning inference as a service for computing in neutrino experiments: Introduction

 \subsection{Related Work}

 Inference as a service was first employed for particle physics in Ref.~\cite{Duarte:2019fta}.
 This initial study utilized custom field programmable gate arrays (FPGAs) manufactured by Intel Altera and provided through the Microsoft Brainwave platform~\cite{configurable-cloud-acceleration}.
 These FPGAs achieved low-latency, high-throughput inference for large convolutional neural networks such as ResNet-50~\cite{DBLP:journals/corr/HeZRS15} using single-image batches.
 This acceleration of event processing was demonstrated for the Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider (LHC), using a simplified workflow focused on inference with small batch sizes.
 Our study with GPUs for neutrino experiments focuses on large batch size inferences.
-GPUs are used in elements of the simulation of events in the IceCube Neutrino Observatory~\cite{Halzen:2010yj}, recently a burst for the elements that run on GPUs was deployed at large scale\cite{Sfiligoi_2020}.
+GPUs are used in elements of the simulation of events in the IceCube Neutrino Observatory~\cite{Halzen:2010yj}; recently, a burst for the elements that run on GPUs was deployed at large scale~\cite{Sfiligoi_2020}.
+The ALICE experiment at the LHC is planning to use GPUs for real-time processing and data compression of their Time Project Chamber subdetectors~\cite{Rohr:2020fnu}.
+The LHCb experiment at the LHC is considering using GPUs for the first level of their trigger system~\cite{Aaij:2019zbu}.

 Modern deep ML algorithms have been embraced by the neutrino reconstruction community because popular computer vision and image processing techniques are highly compatible with the neutrino reconstruction task and the detectors that collect the data. \nova has applied a custom convolutional neural network (CNN), inspired by GoogLeNet~\cite{2014arXiv1409.4842S}, to the classification of neutrino interactions for their segmented liquid scintillator-based detector~\cite{novacvn}. \uboone, which uses a LArTPC detector, has conducted an extensive study of various CNN architectures and demonstrated their effectiveness in classifying and localizing single particles in a single wire plane, classifying neutrino events and localizing neutrino interactions in a single plane, and classifying neutrino events using all three planes~\cite{uboonecnn1}.
 In addition, \uboone has applied a class of CNNs, known as semantic segmentation networks, to 2D images formed from real data acquired from the LArTPC collection plane, in order to classify each pixel as being associated with an EM particle, other type of particle, or background~\cite{uboonecnn2}.
 DUNE, which will also use LArTPC detectors, has implemented a CNN based on the SE-ResNet~\cite{2017arXiv170901507H} architecture to classify neutrino interactions in simulated DUNE far detector events~\cite{dunecvn}.
 Lastly, a recent effort has successfully demonstrated an extension of the 2D pixel-level semantic segmentation network from \uboone to three dimensions, using submanifold sparse convolutional networks~\cite{2017arXiv170601307G,kazusscn}.